ray-project/ray/doc/source/data/dataset-execution-model.rst

 ..
   https://docs.google.com/drawings/d/1H_vDiaXgyLU16rVHKqM3rEl0hYdttECXfxCj8YPrbks/edit

-**Data Locality**: Ray will preferentially schedule compute tasks on nodes that already have a local copy of the object, reducing the need to transfer objects between nodes in the cluster.
+**Locality Scheduling**: Ray will preferentially schedule compute tasks on nodes that already have a local copy of the object, reducing the need to transfer objects between nodes in the cluster.

 **Reference Counting**: Dataset blocks are kept alive by object store reference counting as long as there is any Dataset that references them.
 To free memory, delete any Python references to the Dataset object.

-**Data Balancing**: Datasets uses Ray scheduling hints to spread read tasks out across the cluster to balance memory usage.
+**Load Balancing**: Datasets uses Ray scheduling hints to spread read tasks out across the cluster to balance memory usage.

 Performance Tuning